God Is Love

+The Old Testament teaches that God is love.
 The Lord declared His character to Moses saying, “The LORD, the LORD God, merciful and gracious, longsuffering, and abounding in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin, by no means clearing the guilty” (Exodus 34:6,7).
-God’s character is described as consisting of three fundamental qualities—mercy, justice, and truth.
-But the greatest focus is placed upon mercy because God’s relationship to us is based upon it (1 John 4:7–12).
+Our heavenly Father’s character is described as consisting of three fundamental qualities—mercy, justice, and truth.
+But the greatest focus is placed upon mercy because the Lord’s relationship to us is based upon it (1 John 4:7–12).

 The New Testament, confirms the same truth that “God is love” (1 John 4:16).
-Without love God would not be “God.”
+Without love, He would not be the Lord.
 His loving-kindness is abundant (Romans 5:20).
-God permitted sin and allowed it to take place, and then overruled it and brought about the most wonderful revelation of His mercy and grace, so that the rewards of salvation infinitely exceeded the evils of sin.
+The Almighty permitted sin and allowed it to take place, and then overruled it and brought about the most wonderful revelation of His mercy and grace, so that the rewards of salvation infinitely exceeded the evils of sin.

-Although the Lord is merciful to repentant sinners, He cannot afford to weaken His government by ignoring justice (Psalms 85:10; 89:14).
-God’s justice is an important element in His government (2 Thessalonians 1:6) as His mercy is important.
-Without justice, God could not be God.
-Justice is an essential consequence of His love, for a God all mercy is a God unjust.
+Although the Lord is merciful to repentant sinners, He cannot afford to weaken His rule by ignoring justice (Psalms 85:10; 89:14).
+His justice is an important element in His kingdom (2 Thessalonians 1:6) as His mercy is important.
+Without justice, He could not be Himself.
+Justice is a necessary consequence of His love, for a Creator all mercy is a Creator unjust.

-The Bible teaches that God delights in mercy (Micah 7:18), but it doesn’t teach that God delights in executing justice upon men.
+The Bible teaches that the Lord delights in mercy (Micah 7:18), but it doesn’t teach that He delights in executing justice upon men.
 In fact, it calls His judgments His “strange work” (Isaiah 28:21).
-God’s mercy manages His justice and makes Him “longsuffering” to people (Lamentations 3:22; Romans 2:4).
+The Lord’s mercy manages His justice and makes Him “longsuffering” to people (Lamentations 3:22; Romans 2:4).

 In His service,